Post-quantum cryptography: Lattice-based cryptography – Ring-LWE Signature

 In some versions of Ring-LWE there is a security reduction to the shortest-vector problem (SVP) in a lattice as a lower bound on the security.
 The SVP is known to be NP-hard.
 Specific ring-LWE systems that have provable security reductions include a variant of Lyubashevsky's ring-LWE signatures defined in a paper by Güneysu, Lyubashevsky, and Pöppelmann.
 The GLYPH signature scheme is a variant of the Güneysu, Lyubashevsky, and Pöppelmann (GLP) signature which takes into account research results that have come after the publication of the GLP signature in 2012.
 Another Ring-LWE signature is Ring-TESLA.
-There also exists a "derandomized variant" of LWE, called Learning with Rounding (LWR), which yields " improved speedup (by eliminating sampling small errors from a Gaussian-like distribution with deterministic errors) and bandwidth."
+There also exists a "derandomized variant" of LWE, called Learning with Rounding (LWR), which yields "improved speedup (by eliminating sampling small errors from a Gaussian-like distribution with deterministic errors) and bandwidth".
 While LWE utilizes the addition of a small error to conceal the lower bits, LWR utilizes rounding for the same purpose.

 Lattice-based cryptography – NTRU, BLISS

-The security of the NTRU encryption scheme and the BLISS signature is believed to be related to, but not provably reducible to, the Closest Vector Problem (CVP) in a Lattice.
+The security of the NTRU encryption scheme and the BLISS signature is believed to be related to, but not provably reducible to, the closest vector problem (CVP) in a lattice.
 The CVP is known to be NP-hard.
-The Post Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU which does have a security reduction be studied for long term use instead of the original NTRU algorithm.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU, which does have a security reduction be studied for long term use instead of the original NTRU algorithm.

-Multivariate cryptography – Unbalanced Oil and Vinegar
+Multivariate cryptography – Unbalanced oil and vinegar

 Unbalanced Oil and Vinegar signature schemes are asymmetric cryptographic primitives based on multivariate polynomials over a finite field $\mathbb{F}$.
-Bulygin, Petzoldt and Buchmann have shown a reduction of generic multivariate quadratic UOV systems to the NP-Hard Multivariate Quadratic Equation Solving problem.
+Bulygin, Petzoldt and Buchmann have shown a reduction of generic multivariate quadratic UOV systems to the NP-Hard multivariate quadratic equation solving problem.

 Hash-based cryptography – Merkle signature scheme

 In 2005, Luis Garcia proved that there was a security reduction of Merkle Hash Tree signatures to the security of the underlying hash function.
 Garcia showed in his paper that if computationally one-way hash functions exist then the Merkle Hash Tree signature is provably secure.

 Therefore, if one used a hash function with a provable reduction of security to a known hard problem one would have a provable security reduction of the Merkle tree signature to that known hard problem.

-The Post Quantum Cryptography Study Group sponsored by the European Commission has recommended use of Merkle signature scheme for long term security protection against quantum computers.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended use of the Merkle signature scheme for long term security protection against quantum computers.

 Code-based cryptography – McEliece

-The McEliece Encryption System has a security reduction to the Syndrome Decoding Problem (SDP).
-The SDP is known to be NP-hard The Post Quantum Cryptography Study Group sponsored by the European Commission has recommended the use of this cryptography for long term protection against attack by a quantum computer.
+The McEliece Encryption System has a security reduction to the syndrome decoding problem (SDP).
+The SDP is known to be NP-hard.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended the use of this cryptography for long term protection against attack by a quantum computer.